-You are in the right place, critical illness cover is designed to cover you against the risk of serious illnesses such as cancer, heart attack and stroke as well as many other less common serious illnesses.
+You are in the right place – Critical Illness Cover is designed to cover you against the risk of serious illnesses such as cancer, heart attack and stroke as well as many other less common serious illnesses.

 Should a claim arise the policy will pay out a lump sum which you can use however you see fit.

 You can get a quote here comparing all the leading insurers and you can expect your premiums to be up to 50% higher than a non-smoker.

 Some insurers differentiate between a light and heavy smoker by asking how many cigarettes you smoke per day.
 The question is often focused around being more or less than 10 cigarettes per day.

-When quoting it is often more cost effective to consider a policy which combines both life insurance and critical illness cover as it can be cheaper than a standalone critical illness plan due to the favourable tax position insurers have with life insurance policies.
+When quoting it is often more cost effective to consider a policy which combines both Life Insurance and Critical Illness Cover as it can be cheaper than a standalone critical illness plan due to the favourable tax position insurers have with Life Insurance policies.

-If anything was to give you the motivation to stop smoking it is seeing a big pot of money at the end of the road.
+If anything were to give you the motivation to stop smoking it is seeing a big pot of money at the end of the road.